FP-Taraddidle/Taradiddle/README.md

 > GET '/auth/twitter'
 + This will redirect the user logging in to the twitter authorization page and will redirect them back to our root upon successful login

+#### Users Information
+> GET '/users/:id'
++ This will grab a single user as specified by their ID and will return all their information.

+#### Twitter Sign Up
+> GET '/twitter/signup'
++ Redirects the user to the Twitter Sign Up page, in case they do not have an account before entering our site.

 #### Tweet Count
 > GET '/tweets'
 + This will return the number of tweets as an integer for the specified user.
+User must be specified by their ID, passed in as a parameter.

+#### Twitter Likes Count
+> GET '/tweets/likes'
-User must be specified by their ID,ra passed in as a parameter.
++ This will return the number of likes from twitter as an integer for the specified user.
+User must be specified by their ID, passed in as a parameter.

+#### User Twitter History
+> GET ''
++